More TV shows depict abortion but few resemble real life

 HEROLD: You know, we actually see her take the pill, put it in her mouth.
 She sits on the couch.
 She's surrounded by pillows and blankets.
 The guy she had sex with actually flies over to Boston from the U.K. to be with her during her abortion.

-BLAIR: Abortion has come up in comedies, like "Curb Your Enthusiasm" and "BoJack Horseman."
-In "Jane The Virgin," Jane is a 23-year-old who is accidentally artificially inseminated.
+BLAIR: Abortion has come up in comedies like "Curb Your Enthusiasm" and "BoJack Horseman."
+In "Jane The Virgin," Jane is a 23-year-old who was accidentally artificially inseminated.

 (SOUNDBITE OF TV SHOW, "JANE THE VIRGIN")